Why am I thinking of S Club 7?

-Anyhow, here is a flight sim by Rowan/Virgin called Reach For The Skies.
-This was released in 1993 and attempts a recreation of the Battle Of Britain era between the Royal Air Force and Luftwaffe.
+This is a flight sim by Rowan/Virgin released in 1993 and attempts a recreation of the Battle of Britain era between the Royal Air Force and the Luftwaffe.
 That was a crucial part of the war and is split into four mammoth sections.
 If you're up to it, you can be a brave pilot or the controller for an entire squadron.

 Obviously, the first thing I did was skip the manual and read nothing more than the keycard.
 This humble sheet of paper displays an array of keys used to successfully pilot the planes.
-Don't be too scared, because there is a practice mode which is great for newcomers - like me.
-This means we can completely bypass the complex take-off procedure and pretend to be a stuntman like Colt Seavers whizzing across those lovely 16-bit skies?
+Also, there is a practice mode, which is great for newcomers who can bypass the complex take-off procedure and pretend to be a stuntman like Colt Seavers, whizzing across those lovely 16-bit skies.
 Well, ahem, I did :)

-Those who prefer to take things seriously are advised to learn the cockpit and keep the keycard sheet at hand.
-As you get accustomed to flying the skies, you will note some external views: I really enjoyed these and you can watch me messing about on my YT channel (shown below).
+Those who prefer to take things seriously can learn the cockpit and keep the keycard sheet at hand.
+As you get accustomed to flying the skies, you note some external views: I enjoyed these, and you can watch me messing about on my YouTube channel (shown below).
 There are other features - video recording!

-Those who prefer to take things seriously are advised to learn the cockpit and keep the keycard sheet at hand.
-As you get accustomed to flying the skies, you will note some external views: I really enjoyed these and you can watch me messing about on my YT channel (shown below).
+Those who prefer to take things seriously can learn the cockpit and keep the keycard sheet at hand.
+As you get accustomed to flying the skies, you note some external views: I enjoyed these, and you can watch me messing about on my YouTube channel (shown below).
 There are other features - video recording!

-This is a demanding flight sim with some neat features that are brilliant for a novice, like me!
-This means you can get the most out of this flight sim from the start.
+This is a demanding flight sim with some neat features that are brilliant for novices and pros.
 I love the authentic cockpits, and the external views are stunning, but learning to hunt down and destroy the enemy will take much practice.
 But that's definitely a good thing, right?
 Reach For The Skies is one of the best flight sims, something I will enjoy time and time again.
-Tally-ho and chocks away old bean!!
+Tally-ho and chocks away, old bean!!

-Whatever plane you decide to pilot, it's best to download the hard drive version (floppies on Stonish).
+Be the best pilot and download the hard drive version (floppies on Atari Legend).

-Whatever plane you decide to pilot, it's best to download the hard drive version (floppies on Stonish).
+Be the best pilot and download the hard drive version (floppies on Atari Legend).

 Now, this is what I call awesome pixel artwork.
 Look at the details.
 Love it!!